 FAQs

-The summer school is in-person only, although there will be recordings of talks made available online afterwards.
+The summer school is in-person only, although recordings will be available on the Cooperative AI Foundation's YouTube channel.

 Anyone (over the age of 18) can apply to the summer school, and we especially encourage applications from under-represented backgrounds.
 We expect all applicants to have at least a basic grounding in AI and the relevant mathematical background to contemporary AI research.